-In January, all Tucannon River endemic steelhead are VIE tagged, with no external fin clips at LFH (Table 10).
-Just after tagging, they are moved to TFH.
+In September, all Tucannon River endemic steelhead are CWT tagged, with no external fin clips at LFH (Table 9).
+In February of 2008, these fish are moved to the TFH.
 They are reared there until release as yearlings in April or early May.
 Releases have been roughly five miles upstream of the TFH, at or near Camp Wooten.
-Prior to release, evaluation staff will PIT tag 9,000 fish in this group.
+Prior to release, evaluation staff will PIT tag 8,000 fish in this group.
 This will allow for improved data gathering because these fish are currently not marked for harvest in the sport fishery.
 The use of PIT tags is an alternative means to calculate smolt-to-adult survivals for program evaluation.